Federal enterprise architecture: Architecture levels

 "Solution architecture" defines agency IT assets such as applications or components used to automate and improve individual agency business functions.
 The scope of a solution architecture is typically limited to a single project and is used to implement all or part of a system or business solution.
 The primary stakeholders for solution architecture are system users and developers.
 Solution architecture is commonly related to segment architecture and enterprise architecture through definitions and constraints.
 For example, segment architecture provides definitions of data or service interfaces used within a core mission area or service, which are accessed by individual solutions.
 Equally, a solution may be constrained to specific technologies and standards that are defined at the enterprise level.

 Program results

-Results of the Federal Enterprise Architecture program are considered unsatisfactory: